 Then select the Display tab, and increase the video memory size to the maximum and also enable 3d Acceleration.

 Without closing the settings window, select Storage and click on the “Empty” disc icon and from the right side click on disc icon and click Choose a disk file.

 In this screen, browse the Ubuntu ISO image and click on Open.

 When the ISO file is selected, click on OK.

 Step Five – Install Ubuntu on VMware & VirtualBox

-Once the machine is completely set up, we can now install Ubuntu pretty easily.
+Once the machine is completely set up, we can now Install Ubuntu on VMware VirtualBox on Windows pretty easily.

 From the window, click on Power on This Virtual Machine on VMware & VirtualBox.

 From this part, the installation is pretty much the same so you can install it whether you’re installing it on VMware on Windows, on VMware on Mac, or on VirtualBox on Windows or on VirtualBox on Mac.